ossf/osv-schema/schema.md

 affected packages versions, meaning those that contain the vulnerability.

 Within each object in the `affected` array, the `package` field identifies the package containing the vulnerability.
-There should be exactly one entry in the `affected` array per affected `package`.
+In most cases, there should be exactly one entry in the `affected` array per affected `package` to describe all affected versions.
+In rare cases, for example if the `ecosystem_specific` encodes platform information that doesn't apply equally to all listed versions and ranges, a separate entry with the same `package` in the `affected` array may be used.

 The `versions` field can enumerate a specific set of affected versions, and the `ranges` field can list ranges of affected versions, under a given defined